Faculty

 • Bradley Stewart

-M.A.
-Cabrini University, B.A.
+B.A.
 Pennsylvania State University

 Mr. Stewart discovered his love for teaching a little later than most.
 With a bachelor's degree in English, Creative Writing from Pennsylvania State University in Erie, he was unsure of his calling, and jumped between temporary editing jobs in the Philadelphia area.
 On a whim, he landed in South Korea, teaching English as a second language to Korean elementary, middle and high school students.
 There he discovered his desire to teach, loving the students and the culture.
 He also found another love, his future wife, who teaches science at APIS.
 From Korea, he traveled back to the US to get his Master's degree in Education and certification at Cabrini University--and got married.
 With his new credentials in hand, he moved to Abu Dhabi in the UAE, teaching at the American International School in Abu Dhabi.
 Five years and a one-year-old daughter later, he and his family moved to Hong Kong, teaching the International Baccalaureate (IB) at Renaissance College.
 After seven years: living through protests, adding another family member, and the lockdown from COVID, they were ready for a change.
 He is now teaching middle school English, working with young people while enjoying the beautiful campus at APIS.